 Wood white butterflies in Spain.

 I took this photo with a small compact camera, which shows that you do not need expensive equipment to get close!
 It was only later when processing the image that I noticed that the butterfly on the left appears to have raised a partly unfurled proboscis.
 Was it offering the other one a drink?
-Or is that my romantic imagination getting the better of my entomological brain!
+No, these are courting butterflies.
+For a more detailed account see my later blog: Wood-whites go-a-courting!